Entheos

-Entheos is an American progressive metal super-group formed in 2015 by ex-members of Animosity.
-Including that some of the members were part of well known groups such as Animals as Leaders, The Faceless.
+Entheos is an American progressive metal band formed in Santa Cruz, California in 2015 by ex-members of Animosity, Animals as Leaders, and The Faceless.
 They released their debut EP Primal in March 2015 and their debut album The Infinite Nothing in April 2016.
 The band announced their return to the studio in March 2017 and released Dark Future in November of the same year.

 History

 Entheos was formed by drummer Navene Koperweis, vocalist Chaney Crabb, bassist Evan Brewer, and ex-Animosity guitarist Frank Costa in early 2015.
 Crabb's vocal prowess rose to prominence after her vocal audition video for Veil of Maya's vacant singer spot went viral.

 After their initial lineup was solidified, the band posted a series of studio update teaser videos to their Facebook page.
 The band posted the album artwork and release date for an upcoming work on February 25, 2015.
 Their debut EP, Primal - EP on March 15, 2015.
 Preceding the official release, the band posted the entirety of Primal to their BandCamp on March 12, 2015.

 On November 2, 2015, Entheos announced that guitarist Frank Costa had departed the band due to "things in his life that need to be taken care of, which we feel cannot be achieved while being involved in this project."
 In the same statement the band announced that guitarist Malcom Pugh had joined the band to replace Costa.

 On May 5, 2015, the band posted a video to their Facebook page, announcing that they were already recording music for a new release.

 On April 1, 2016, the band released their debut album The Infinite Nothing.

 On June 2, 2016, Entheos announced via their Facebook page that Malcom Pugh had departed the band.
 In the same post, the band announced that former Scale the Summit guitarist Travis LeVrier had joined the band on a permanent basis.
 The band also posted a play-through video of LeVrier performing "An Ever-Expanding Human" to their Facebook page, and Artery Recordings' YouTube channel.